DLaaren/cpp_labs/README.md

 There is a shop, where you are able to make some purchases (Every game year you will get 1 coin).
 So, you can buy litter box, and you won't need to clean after your pet, because it will do poop in that litter box.
 The same story with toys - the mood level will never decrease.

+Try to click on the pet, there is something cute :3